 University of Kent

-"In Cultures in Conversation Donal Carbaugh offers a compelling and nuanced analysis of the many ways in which culture shapes moments of intercultural contact.
+"In Reporting Cultures Donal Carbaugh offers a compelling and nuanced analysis of the many ways in which culture shapes moments of intercultural contact.
 His comparative accounts of the working of cultural codes in conversation invite readers to a journey of discovery of both self and other.
 The book presents a rich array of case studies of face-to-face or mediated encounters in which cultural differences are puzzled over, negotiated and sometimes bridged, and thereby demonstrates how the nexus of communication and culture can be productively and systematically explored."

 University of Haifa

 "Donal Carbaugh makes an outstanding contribution to the study of cultural and cross-cultural communication through his detailed analysis of communicative practices in four different cultures.
 Using numerous examples of naturally occurring speech, gathered from the author's many ethnographic studies, Carbaugh demonstrates how the premises which guide communication can be discovered, described, and interpreted in such a way as to reveal how people create a sense of shared cultural identity.
 No other author has so clearly articulated the intersection of communication and culture as has Donal Carbaugh."

 "Donal Carbaugh is one of our wisest analysts of culture and communication.
 Here he draws on his direct experience of Russian, Finnish, and Blackfeet Indian cultures to present a comprehensive and incisive approach to understanding conversation in cultural perspective.
 It is a perfect text for classroom use, but even the most seasoned researchers will find enlightening insights as well as delightful and vivid examples.
 I'll definitely assign this book the next time I teach Cross-cultural communication."